transcom/mymove-docs/docs/adrs/0073-database-exports.md

 - 🟥 There is a hard time limit with lambda functions of 15 minutes; extra measures might need to be taken to ensure that the runtime of the function never approaches this limit

 ### Have AWS DMS save datasets directly into S3 as a data migration target
+AWS Data Migration Service seems to be good fit for the end goal of this feature.
+It supports writing CDC data as a csv directly to an S3 bucket [out-of-the-box](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.S3.html).
+- 🟩 Native support for sending CDC data to an S3 bucket
+- 🟩 Supported by terraform
+- 🟩 No apparent security concerns
+- 🟥 May involve some difficulties with bucket versioning
+- 🟥 No existing model for this in MilMove